-A Section 21 notice of possession is supplied by Denbigh Franks to a tenant in Stafford to guide as 'notice of the possession'.
+Notice of possession in Section 21 is provided by Denbigh Franks to a tenant in Stafford for a 'notice of possession'.

 Initially, these changes only applied to Stafford leases that were agreed on or after 1 October 2015.

 But three years later to all Staffordshire tenancies it applies, regardless of the time it was agreed.

 The key rules include:

 Denbigh Franks can't issue a section 21 notice during the first 4 months of tenancy, however, a landlord can issue a section 21 notice any time during the renewed tenancy in case the tenancy in Stafford has been redeemed after the termination of a fixed term.

 A section 21 notice is legitimate only for 6 months starting from the date it was served, and another notice should be issued in Staffordshire's Stafford in case proceedings of possession are not provided during the 6-month period.

 The tenant in Stafford has the right to contact the local housing authority after you refused to attend to his complaint's about the condition of your property in Staffordshire; If the local housing authority issues a notice after the routine complaint, the Section 21 Notice becomes invalid.

 Use the correct form you must use Form 6A to create a report under Section 21.

 Before, a Section 21 notice you serve can be valid, you must give your Stafford tenant the following information when they rent your property: